 San Diego has a wide array of freeways and highways encompassing more than 300 miles of roadway.
+Our San Diego car accident lawyers have handled many freeway accident cases arising from crashes on these roads.
 San Diego’s interstate freeways include Interstate 5, which runs the length of the county; Interstate 8 which runs east to Imperial County; Interstate 15, which runs northeast; and Interstate 805, which forks from I-5 at Sorrento Valley and continues south to the Mexican border.
 There are also several state routes including SR 78 in North County, which runs from Oceanside to Escondido; SR 94, which connects downtown with the 805; SR 52, from La Jolla to East County; SR 56, running from Carmel Valley and Rancho Penasquitos; and SR 163, which connects downtown with the northeast part of the city and is San Diego’s oldest freeway.

 With over 80% of San Diego residents using a car as their main mode of transportation, and considering that drivers travel thousands of miles each day on our freeways, there are bound to be accidents.
 Our freeway systems are extremely busy and the CHP reports that there are often over 800 accidents a month.
 While there can be several factors that cause freeway accidents, most are due to driver error.
 Excessive speed, driving under the influence, and not wearing a seatbelt are the primary causes of freeway fatalities.